nehaop24/pwdlv3/README.md

 ## Security Notes

 - User tokens are stored in memory only (not persisted)
+- Random IDs are automatically generated using UUID4
 - Each user can only have one active download at a time
-- Bot validates token format before storing
+- Bot validates token format and functionality before storing
 - All downloads are isolated per user

 ## Limitations